slact/nchan/README.md

 When a channel is deleted, all of its messages are deleted, and all of its subscribers' connection are closed -- including ones subscribing through a multiplexed location.
 For example, suppose a subscriber is subscribed to channels "foo" and "bar" via a single multiplexed connection.
 If "foo" is deleted, the connection is closed, and the subscriber therefore loses the "bar" subscription as well.

-See the [details page](https://nchan.slact.net/details#securing-channels) for more information about using good IDs and keeping channels secure.
+See the [Channel Security](#securing-channels) section about using good IDs and keeping private channels secure.

 <!-- tag:channel-multiplexing -->